chrplr/PCBS/docs/software-installation.rst

        wsl --install -d ubuntu

 - If you have Windows 10, follow `these instructions <https://omgubuntu.co.uk/how-to-install-wsl2-on-windows-10>`__.
+(you may have to enable [Hyper-V](https://www.zdnet.com/article/windows-10-tip-find-out-if-your-pc-can-run-hyper-v/) in your BIOS)

 This downloads the full Ubuntu linux which may take a while.
 Some versions of Windows may even ask you to reboot during the installation process.
 At some